cossatot/Oiler/README.md

 [![Docs](https://img.shields.io/badge/Docs-less%20than%20thorough-blue)](https://cossatot.gitlab.io/oiler/)

-*Note: This project is still in rapid development and not sufficiently tested for use by those other than me.*
+*Note: This project is still in rapid development and not sufficiently tested by those other than me.*

 `Oiler` is a program for modeling tectonic block motions on a sphere, in particular for solving for best-fit, kinematically-consistent fault slip